-The seminary confers a Master of Arts degree in Christian Education upon students who satisfactorily complete the prescribed program-related requirements.
-These include the completion of field education, participation in the assessment and evaluation program for two years, participation in covenant groups, the writing of a satisfactory personal statement of faith, achieving a grade point average of C (2.0) or above, financial clearance from the business office, and participation in graduation ceremonies.
+The seminary confers a Master of Arts

+degree in Christian Education upon students who satisfactorily complete the prescribed program-related requirements.
+These include the completion of field education, participation in the assessment and evaluation program for two years, participation in covenant groups, completion of an integrative portfolio, achieving a grade point average of C (2.0) or above, and financial clearance from the business office.
 Graduation is not automatic when academic requirements have been met.
 Since the seminary aims to graduate men and women who qualify as Christian leaders, the faculty and administration will evaluate a student's qualifications in terms of spiritual, doctrinal, and professional standards as well as academic standards.